How to Prevent and Treat Insect Stings

-With summer soon arriving, many of us will be spending more time outside enjoying the warmer temperatures.
-However, more time spent outdoors can mean increased chances of getting insect stings, so it’s important to take preventative measures so you can still enjoy some summer fun.
+With summer just around the corner, many of us are spending more time outside enjoying the warmer temperatures, even if it's just in our backyards.
+However, being outdoors can increase your risk for insect stings, so it's important to take preventative measures to protect yourself and your family.

 - Yellow jackets